 Myth: The Keto Flu is Unavoidable

 By committing to a keto diet, you are essentially switching from a water-retaining diet to a water-flushing diet.
 As you decrease glycogen, you drop water and as you lose water, you lose electrolytes.
 This is one of the main reasons people transitioning into ketosis sometimes experience flu-like symptoms.
 However, there are ways to mitigate your water and electrolyte loss.
 Drink at least a gallon of water a day and eat foods rich in the key electrolytes: sodium, potassium and magnesium.

-Supplementing your keto diet with Keto Aminos™ is another way to fight the keto flu.
-With both medium-chain triglycerides (MCTs) and beta-hydroxybutyrate (BHB) salts, Keto Aminos™ supplies a “healthy” fat source and exogenous ketones to keep your body and brain sufficiently fueled.
+Supplementing your keto diet with Keto Weight Loss™ and/or Keto Aminos™ is another way to fight the keto flu.
+With both medium-chain triglycerides (MCTs) and beta-hydroxybutyrate (BHB) salts, these products supply a “healthy” fat source and exogenous ketones to keep your body and brain sufficiently fueled.